Hydroxyanthraquinone glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and hydroxyanthraquinone, whereas its two products are UDP and glucosyloxyanthraquinone.
+The two substrates of this enzyme characterised from Cinchona succiruba are a hydroxyanthraquinone and UDP-glucose.
+Its products are the corresponding glucosylated anthraquinone and uridine diphosphate (UDP).
+For example, emodin, an active component of several plants used in traditional Chinese medicine, is converted to emodin-8-glucoside:

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:hydroxyanthraquinone O-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-anthraquinone glucosyltransferase, and anthraquinone-specific glucosyltransferase.